vasile-godja/vasile-godja/README.md

 Database developer who genuinely enjoys writing SQL.
 Yes, on purpose.

-Currently making databases behave at a **major bank** while also building the data layer for an **enterprise ERP platform** — because one production database wasn't enough adrenaline.
+Currently making databases behave at a **major bank**.
+Previously built the data layer for an **enterprise ERP platform** from scratch.

 I don't just query data.
 I architect it, optimize it, and mass text it at 2 AM when something locks.